COVID-19 pandemic in Bhutan: March 2021

 Bhutan's COVID-19 vaccination campaign began on 27 March, using AstraZeneca vaccines gifted by the Indian government.
-In only a single week, over 85% of Bhutan's adult population has received their first vaccine jab, a rate far faster than any other country in the world.
+In only a single week, over 85% of Bhutan's adult population had received their first vaccine jab, a rate far faster than any other country in the world.
 The King of Bhutan, Jigme Khesar Namgyel Wangchuck, is reported to be waiting to be vaccinated "only after every eligible person in the country received their shots safely."

 Omicron wave

 The first case of new severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) B.1.1.529, (Omicron) in Bhutan was reported on 14 January 2022.
-Since then cases have been reported in all the 20 districts with significant increase in numbers.
+Since then, cases had been reported in all the 20 districts with significant increase in numbers.

 Vaccination

 After a national vaccination campaign began on 27 March 2021, the government of Bhutan said on 9 April 2021 that 473,715 adults had received their first dose of the Oxford–AstraZeneca COVID-19 vaccine, equivalent to 60% of Bhutan's total population.
-Second doses started to be administered on 20 July and within one week, had reached 95.6% per cent of eligible adults.
+A large majority of these doses were delivered at 1,200 vaccination centers in the country.
+Helicopters were also used to distribute vaccines to villages.
+By 26 April 2021, over 480,000 vaccine doses had been administered, stated the government.
+Second doses started to be administered on 20 July and within one week, had reached 95.6% of eligible adults.

 India donated the first doses of AstraZeneca vaccine, but was unable to provide second doses due to their own severe outbreaks.
-Second doses were provided by other countries - USA sent 500,000 shots of Moderna, more than 400,000 AstraZeneca shots were donated by Denmark (250,000 doses), Croatia and Bulgaria, and 5000 shots of Pfizer were sent by COVAX, which comprises Gavi, the Vaccine Alliance, the World Health Organisation and the Coalition for Epidemic Preparedness Innovation.
+Bhutan received its second consignment of 400,000 doses in March through the state-owned airline, Druk Air.
+Second doses were provided by other countries - USA sent 500,000 shots of Moderna, more than 400,000 AstraZeneca shots were donated by Denmark (250,000 doses), Croatia and Bulgaria, and 5000 shots of Pfizer were sent by COVAX, which comprises Gavi, the Vaccine Alliance, the World Health Organisation and the Coalition for Epidemic Preparedness Innovation, and 50,000 doses of the Sinopharm BIBP vaccine from China.

 More than 3000 health workers participated in the vaccine drive and 1200 vaccination centres across the country ensured efficient delivery.
 They were assisted by a network of 22,000 citizen volunteers called "desuups".
 These ordinary citizens volunteered during the pandemic to go door to door to raise awareness, dispel misinformation, help conduct mass screening and testing and carry vaccines across the country's mountainous terrain.

 Will Parks, the UNICEF representative for Bhutan, called the country "a beacon of hope to a region that is on fire."

+The registration for the COVID-19 vaccination started in early March 2021.
+All of the Bhutanese who were above 15 years of age were eligible to register for the vaccination.
+However, for safety concerns, only people who were above 18 years of age got the vaccine starting 27 March 2021.
+Those who were below this age; those who were pregnant and lactating women and people with severe illnesses were not eligible for the vaccination.
+However, they will get vaccinated under careful observation.